PRIArobotics/Hedgehog/docs/source/installation.rst

 - executing the setup scripts

 If you don't want to use keyboard and monitor, Hedgehog is a *headless* device.
 This means that you need to access your Hedgehog over the network, and/or provide some configurations before you boot your controller.
-We provide instructions for both options, but configuring WiFi requires you to access the ext4 root file system, for which you may need a Linux machine.
-If you run another operating system and can't access the root partition, please use a wired connection or keyboard and mouse initially.

-If you're using keyboard and monitor, you can still follow the headless instructions instead of equivalent headed instructions if you feel like it.

 Installing Raspbian
 ^^^^^^^^^^^^^^^^^^^